dyl10s/AntFarm/README.md

 ## About

-Demo Video Click Gif For Full Quality Video

-[![Demo](https://user-images.githubusercontent.com/12243691/116593025-a773d080-a8ee-11eb-8bff-d507f6febfdc.gif)](https://drive.google.com/file/d/1eQDom4rqwHkU6m9XuuRpXhmNlQ0V3hBq/view?usp=sharing)

 This ant farm simultator is a proof of concept for simulating ant digging.
 There are a plethora of ant farm simulations that explore the food collection that ants do but not much out there that has to do with the digging.
 Turns out this is a lot trickier then we originally expected.
 Just digging a simple nest requires some decently advanced algoritms and pathfinding.
 We believe that this project has created a good baseline that could be explored further in the future.

+## Demo
+Click Gif For Full Quality Video

+[![Demo](https://user-images.githubusercontent.com/12243691/116593025-a773d080-a8ee-11eb-8bff-d507f6febfdc.gif)](https://drive.google.com/file/d/1eQDom4rqwHkU6m9XuuRpXhmNlQ0V3hBq/view?usp=sharing)

 ## Technologies